 The Urgency is a number used to give a score to the risk associated with a specific alert.
 It is calculated from the severity of a rule and the criticality of assets related to the alert.
 This gives a value between 1 (very low risk) and 100 (very high risk).
 The urgency is provided under two different representations on alert detail: a numerical and a textual representation.

-The Alert Type is associated with the rule template, but can be changed with the value associated to specific indicators in case of cti rules.
+The Alert Type is associated with the rule, but can be changed with the value associated to specific indicators in case of CTI rules.

 The Alert Type is defined according to a custom set of values derived from theReference Incident Classification Taxonomy of ENISA: